Build Your Own Fiverr Clone - a No-Code Freelance Marketplace

 Generic freelance marketplaces don't beat Fiverr at its own game.
 Successful Fiverr alternatives win by going narrow: voice actors (Voices.com), language tutors (Preply), design contests (99designs), vetted senior talent (Toptal).
 Pick one specific service category and own it.
 The more focused, the easier it is to be the obvious choice.

-Define your gig structure (tiers, deliverables, timelines)
+Define your gig structure (base price, add-ons, timelines)

 - 3